How big should your emergency fund be in Kathmandu? A 3-month vs 6-month vs 12-month gut check

 3 months — the floor

-Below this, every shock turns into a borrowing decision — credit card, family loan, or worst, breaking long-term savings.
-Above this, you start buying yourself time and choices.
+Below this size, every shock turns into a borrowing decision — credit card, family loan, or worst of all, breaking long-term savings.
+Above it, you start buying yourself time and choices.

 For a single professional in Kathmandu with rent + food + transport + utilities, essentials run roughly रू 20,000–40,000/month.
 The 3-month fund is रू 60,000 to रू 1,20,000.